 It was touching to hear Sr. Solano talk about putting love into making his Huaraches, a philosophy so distant from today’s monetization and commodification culture even amongst other Mexican Huaracheros.
 Its clear that for Sr. Solano focusing on service and quality is very important.
 Maybe that’s why he offered to make me only 6 pairs of his unique “Tamazula” Huaraches, because he realistically didn’t have time to make me more.

 Interestingly Sr. Solano’s Huaraches are made using vegetable tanned leather from Curtiduria Gonzalez in Colima.
 Sr. Solano is one of those crafts persons I wrote about who travel across state just to buy the right leather.
 Because not every leather can be cut so thinly so as to make his “Tamazula” 16 Vuelta Huaraches.

-I’m excited for this rare opportunity to show you in detail the tanning process of the leather of these “Tamazula” Huaraches.
+I’m also excited for this rare opportunity to show you in detail the tanning process of the leather of these “Tamazula” Huaraches.
 Its not often that consumers are able to witness the tanning of the leather in their products.
-Check out the “Tamazula” Huarache artisanal and natural tanning process HERE
+Check out the “Tamazula” Huarache artisanal tanning process HERE

 Like all good Huaraches the “Tamazula” sole is made from only the central/tread part of a recycled car tire (although the sole tread patterns are matched, the design on your pair of Huaraches may differ from the one in the photo).